by K.M. Richards

 UHF GETS SERIOUS CONSIDERATION: The decision on color television standards was not the only matter before the FCC in the 1940s.
 Facing increasing complaints of interference to television broadcasting by the shared use of the frequencies for channels 1 through 6 by fixed and mobile radio services, an engineering conference was called in June 1947 to discuss the problem, as well as interference on channel 2 from amateur radio operation and adjacent-channel FM interference.
 The conference ended up also receiving proposals for additional television channels (DuMont proposed ten be added just above the FM band, Zenith proposed moving everything into the UHF band) but mobile service equipment manufacturer Motorola was insistent that "television must be prepared to give up at least one of its first six channels" if peace was to be established.
 One FCC engineer proposed a radical, but logical solution ... the allocation of 15 consecutive channels, starting at where channel 7 already was, to replace the "split band" channel frequency assignments.
 Other Commission engineers proposed combining channels 1 and 2, reordering the low-VHF band and removing ham radio operation from that band (which drew an expected protest from the head of the American Radio Relay League).
 One suggestion to save spectrum space while still affording interference protection was to create a table of overlapping channels, still 6 MHz wide but spaced 4 MHz apart; the proponent suggested it would work by assigning alternating geographic areas all-odd and all-even channels!
 In the end, it was Motorola's proposal to assign channel 1 to non-television use which the Commission was asked to consider ... and formally proposed on August 14 of that year.

-By that time, with the war having ended and the Commission processing new station applications, it had become obvious that there was going to be greater demand for television than the 1945 channel allocations table was designed for.
-So in conjunction with amending the table of channel assignments to replace channel 1 in the metropolitan areas it had been assigned to in 1945 (12 communities, plus revisions in four other areas to accommodate the replacement channels) the FCC announced its intent to provide more assignments to smaller communities, which resulted in a new table being proposed on May 6, 1948 containing 955 assignments in 459 communities on the 12 remaining VHF channels.
+By the time of the channel 1 decision, with the war having ended and the Commission processing new station applications, it had become obvious that there was going to be greater demand for television than the 1945 channel allocations table had been designed for.
+So in conjunction with amending the table of channel assignments to replace the deleted channel in the metropolitan areas it had been assigned to in 1945 (12 communities, plus revisions in four other areas to accommodate the replacement channels, but excluding Riverside) the FCC announced its intent to provide more assignments to smaller communities, which resulted in a new table being proposed on May 6, 1948 containing 955 assignments in 459 communities on the 12 remaining VHF channels.
 Undeterred, DuMont Labs gave a presentation to the Commission on June 29 saying that the table was still inadequate and proposing that eight additional channels be added between existing channels 6 and 7 and immediately above channel 13.
 This, they said, would allow 52 communities across the country to receive additional allocations.

 Between the DuMont proposal and having already said in 1947 that 27 channels was an insufficient number when rejecting the original CBS color system, the FCC was forced to admit that the 12 remaining VHF channels were obviously not going to do the job either.
 So a freeze on the new construction of television stations was approved, effective September 30, 1948, while a near-complete overhaul of the assigment table was undertaken; in the meantime which all pending applications were suspended, along with hearings on applications and decisions on cases already heard.
 FCC Chairman Wayne Coy made it clear that more space would be provided for television on the UHF band but that he did not know "if it can be done now or not."
 303 television applications were pending, 37 stations were on the air, and 86 construction permits were outstanding at the time (the holders were allowed to continue construction), and it was estimated that the freeze would last "six months to a year" while changes were worked out.